pauljeter/pauljeter-astro/src/content/blog/understanding-atomic-design-systems.md

 - A search button (atom)
 - A voice input icon (atom)

-Grouped together, these atoms create a molecule—a functional unit that serves a clear purpose.
+Grouped together, these atoms create a molecule, a functional unit that serves a clear purpose.

 ### Organisms